 Setting up expectations

 Everybody has to be on the same page from day one.
 Because stakeholders are involved with the design sprint it gets their buy-in straight away and sets up realistic expectations about the problems you're solving and what will eventually get delivered once you get into the project proper.

 You get things done

 Blocking off five days to complete a design sprint has a great way of removing the usual roadblocks and distractions from making important decisions.
+A design sprint is a great encapsulation of the agile methodology that we apply to all of our projects.
 The team is focused on providing and delivering solutions and because of the tight time frame, it forces everybody to be decisive and to figure out what actually needs to happen to complete a successful project.

 Catching mistakes early

 Finding mistakes with the product you’re building is inevitable but a design sprint can help mitigate the overall cost of making changes by catching mistakes early and often.
 You’ll learn a lot about the product you want to build in five days especially when you get real users testing the prototype.